thefiredragon/MacOS-XPS-9500-4K-OpenCore/README.md

 ## Notes
 Touchscreen and Touchpad currently only working with Voodooi2c version 2.4.4, newer version will break the Touchpad.
 Touchscreen SSDT-Patch to force interrupt mode included.

+For Monterey support I had removed USB-Map.kext, this need to be added in future.
+Also fakepciid is not working anymore and runned into kernel panics.

+Headphonefix: alcdelay=1000